saijaswanth1234/Design-and-implementation-of-a-space-efficient-robotic-work-cell-for-industrial-applications/README.md

 # Design and implementation of a space-efficient robotic workcell for industrial applications

-This repository contains all the CAD designs, STL models, and Structured Text (ST) code developed for my master's thesis at Hochschule Schmalkalden.
+This repository contains all the CAD designs, STL models, and Structured Text (ST) code developed for my master's thesis at Hochschule Schmalkalden, as well as a demonstration video of the robotic workcell in action.
 The project involves building a compact robotic workcell for automated pick-and-place operations using a Pilz PRBT6 robot, a Schunk electric gripper, and a conveyor system, all coordinated through a Berghof B-Nimis industrial controller.

 ---